County board backs 21-county plates over alphanumerical format

 She said the alphanumeric system would prevent waste because her office currently has numerous license plates they need to sort through that they could provide to people instead.

-The ultimate decision would be the board, she said.
+The ultimate decision would be the board’s, she said.
 Either way, Hauschild said she expects the board would likely receive complaints from people who can’t get their license numbers back.

 Knapper disagreed with making a change, saying that keeping the current format would be good for tourism purposes.